 Types of Pushups for Soccer Players

 The standard version are great, but variations add diversity and target specific areas.
-Soccer players benefit from incorporating these into their routines:- Traditional
+Soccer players benefit from incorporating these into their routines:

 - Start in a plank position.